Rationale for new funding model for Docs on Ice 2019

 First, it will raise more funds for our charities, potentially much more, which is one of the primary objectives of Docs on Ice.

-Secondly, it will cost you less, leaving you more money to spend on auctions, casinos and maybe an extra beverage, all of which contribute to our charities.
+Finally, it will cost you less, leaving you more money to spend on auctions, casinos and maybe an extra beverage, all of which contribute to our charities.

-Thirdly, this model is legal, approved by our auditor, and commonly done, and the donors get a tax receipt, which is a new thing for Docs on Ice and reflects the societal value we create with our emphasis on charity.
+This model is legal, approved by our auditor, and commonly done, and the donors get a tax receipt, which is a new thing for Docs on Ice and reflects the societal value we create with our emphasis on charity.

 Therefore, DOI2019 is working very hard to raise sufficient sponsorship to cover the hard costs of the tournament.
 And we are planning that the donations you raise will entirely go to charity.